The Future of Neurodegenerative Disease Research and Treatment

 • Prevent neuronal damage

-• Reduce oxidative stress by scavenging free radicals
+• Reduce by scavenging free radicals

 • Protect against excitotoxicity by modulating neurotransmitter release